If you’re thinking about taking the leap into small business ownership, there are many things to consider and insurance is certainly one of them.

 Most insurance companies have a minimum premium they charge to even issue a policy.
 So for example, a typical annual minimum policy premium for general liability insurance is $500.
 Your small gift shop may only generate $20,000 in sales, but you’ll still pay $500.

-If you're a small business owner, or one that may be just starting out, figuring out what insurance you need and even what it means can be confusing and difficult.
-General liability insurance is usually the first type of business insurance you'll need.
+If you’re a small business owner, or one that may be just starting out, figuring out what insurance you need and even what it means can be confusing and difficult.
+General liability insurance is usually the first type of business insurance you’ll need.
 Although cost is unique among businesses, the 6 factors mentioned above help give an idea of how general liability insurance cost is calculated.
-To get a general liability insurance quote unique to YOUR business, please give us a call at (937) 592-4871 or request a quote on our website.
+To get a general liability insurance quote unique to YOUR business, call or click today!